UBlock Origin: Blocking and filtering

-Performance
+Performance and efficiency

 Technology websites and user reviews for uBlock Origin have regarded the extension as less resource-intensive than extensions that provide similar feature sets such as Adblock Plus.
 A benchmark test, conducted in August 2015 with ten blocking extensions, showed uBlock Origin as the most resource-efficient among the extensions tested.

 uBlock Origin surveys what style resources are required for an individual web page rather than relying on a universal style sheet.
 The extension takes a snapshot of the filters the user has enabled, which contributes to accelerated browser start-up speed when compared to retrieving filters from cache every time.